 As the name implies, views from this dining room are breathtaking.
 Sit outside on the patio and enjoy a beautiful sunset, or dine inside and check out the cityscape through huge picture windows.
 The restaurant delivers a winning menu featuring a fusion of American cuisine with Mediterranean influences.
 The menu highlights fruits and vegetables grown right on the premises.
 The results are dishes of milk-fed lamb chops, truffle grilled prime filet mignon, and butter-poached Maine lobster.
 A perfect place for celebrating a special occasion or for a quiet, romantic dinner.
 The vast wine list demands to be explored, as does the dessert menu.

-Recommended for Romantic Dining because: Nothing says romance like breathtaking views of the city and desert and both are on the menu at this fine dining restaurant located at the Pointe Hilton Resort.
+Recommended for Romantic Dining because: Nothing says romance like breathtaking views of the city and desert and both are on the menu at this fine dining restaurant.

 Patricia's expert tip: Many gluten-free options make this a good choice for diners with food sensitivities.